markorodriguez/markorodriguez/README.md

 - 🔭 I’m currently working at Mowa Consultora

-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning AWS and exploring node.js related technologies.

 - 👨‍💻 All my projects are available at my GitHub account and my portfolio.